webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ### Delay Before Next Page

-Waits on the page for a set period of time after any behaviors have finished running.
+Waits on the page for a set period of elapsed time after any behaviors have finished running.
 This can be helpful to avoid rate limiting however it will slow down your crawl.

 ## Browser Settings